 This is a closed beta feature.
 It's available for use, but still in active development and may change.

-What is Allowed domains?
+What are allowed domains?

 Prerequisites